anish749/oncetask/docs/quick-start.md

 manager.CreateTask(ctx, SendEmailData{To: "user@example.com", Subject: "Hello"})
 ```

 That's it!
-The task will be automatically processed by your handler with built-in retries, leasing, and idempotency guarantees.
+The task will be automatically processed by your handler:
+- **Lease-based execution** prevents concurrent execution by multiple workers
+- **Automatic retries** on failure until the task succeeds (configurable retry policy)
+- **Idempotency guarantees** ensure safe duplicate task creation

 ## Next Steps